LibrariesHacked/librarieshacked.github.io/_posts/2020-09-24-web-accessibility.md

 Do libraries care about any of this?
 Given current standards, no, with exceptions.

-That's not malicious disregard for citizens.
-For those accessing physical libraries they will experience a top-class service with accessible options: good buildings, large print books, guidance on using the Internet, etc.
+But that's not malicious.
+For users accessing physical libraries they will experience a top-class service: accessible buildings, large print books, guidance on using the Internet, etc.

 The problem is digital literacy.
 Web accessibility is seen as a 'tech' thing.
 Either the responsibility of IT, or website providers.
-Even though it affects access to library services.
+Even though it affects library services.

 There are other symptoms of digital literacy problems.
 Library online presences look like adapted print experiences.
-Reports from library organisations are still normally PDF files.
-That's not online publishing, it's print formats made available to download.
+Reports from library organisations are normally PDF files.
+That's not online publishing, it's print formats available to download.

 [Gerry McGovern](https://gerrymcgovern.com), a particularly good writer on web content, summarised the use of PDFs in a recent tweet.